javierhf/technical-write-me/docs/about-me/index.md

 !!! info "Info"

-    Check my [LinkedIn Profile](https://www.linkedin.com/in/javier-hernandez-fernandez/) for a detail description.
+    Check my [LinkedIn Profile](https://www.linkedin.com/in/javier-hernandez-fernandez/) for more information.